srackham/hindsite/doc/design-spec.md

 ## Indexes
+- Recent, All and Tags document indexes are created by the build command.
+- The project can contain any number of indexed content directories.
+- Any content directory can be indexed by placing one or more index templates in the corresponding template directory.
+- An index includes all documents from all subdirectories.
+- Indexes can be nested.
-- The default indexes directory name is `indexes` located at the root of the build directory.
+- By default all built index pages are written to the `indexes` directory located at the root of the build directory.
-- The location can be changed to anywhere inside the build directory using the build command `-index INDEX_DIR` option.
+- The location of the built index pages can be changed to anywhere inside the build directory using the build command `-index INDEX_DIR` option.

 ## Template variables